Skip to footer content

 yarn add replicate

-PDF Generation API: First step is to create a backend API to generate the PDF document.
-Since IronPDF only runs server side, we need to create an API to call when users want to generate PDF.
-Create a file in path pages/api/pdf/route.js and add below contents:
+The first step is to create a backend API to generate the PDF document.
+Since IronPDF only runs server-side, we need to create an API to call when users want to generate a PDF.
+Create a file at the path pages/api/pdf/route.js and add the contents below:

 // pages/api/pdf.js